Skip to content

 About

-Dr Max Baker-Hytch is Academic Consultant & Tutor at OCCA.
+Dr. Max Baker-Hytch is the Academic Advisor at OCCA.
 He received his PhD in Philosophy from the University of Oxford in 2014.
-Subsequently he held research positions at the University of Oxford and the University of Notre Dame.
-Separately from his role at OCCA, he is also a lecturer in Philosophy at Wycliffe Hall, Oxford, and is a member of the Philosophy Faculty at the University of Oxford.
-Max has published scholarly articles on various topics within the fields of philosophy of religion and epistemology, which can be accessed on his Academia.edu page (link below), and he is currently working on an academic book on divine hiddenness.
+Afterwards, he held two postdoctoral research fellowships, one at Oxford (2014-15), and one at the University of Notre Dame.
+Separately to his role at OCCA, he is Lecturer in Philosophy at Wycliffe Hall, Oxford University.

-Max is married and has two daughters, and for fun, he enjoys composing instrumental music with guitars and keyboards in his home studio.
+Max is married and has two daughters.
+For fun, Max enjoys composing instrumental music on guitars and keyboards in his home studio: https://maxbaker-hytch.bandcamp.com/album/moonbeams

 Resources